Carlos-Bernalte/Maze-Solver-Python3/README.md

 # A1_11
 This repository is destined to be the place of work for **"Intelligent Systems"** class of Computer Engineering in UCLM 2020/2021

-# Wilson's Algorithm
-**Wilson’s Algorithm** uses loop-erased random walks to generate a uniform spanning tree — an unbiased sample of all possible spanning trees.<br>
-The algorithm initializes the maze with an arbitrary starting cell.
-Then, a new cell is added to the maze, initiating a random walk (shown in magenta).
-The random walk continues until it reconnects with the existing maze (shown in white).
-However, if the random walk intersects itself, the resulting loop is erased before the random walk continues.

 ## Notes about the project
 In order to execute this program you must have installed python3.<br>